Imagine Imaging

 Tell participants:

-• When scientists can’t observe properties with their senses of sight, hearing, and touch, they invent tools to help them make their observations.
+• When scientists can’t observe properties with their senses of sight, hearing, and touch, they invent tools and techniques to help them make observations.

 Clean Up

-• Reset for more participants by placing one completed puzzle at each station.
+• Reset for more participants by ensuring that the pieces are in place and the entire magnet is face down on the graph paper, tray, or table.
 Return the magnetic field viewer to the facilitator.

-• At the end of the session, collect the completed magnets and magnetic field viewers and place in a box.
+• At the end of the session, collect the completed magnets and magnetic field viewers.

-• Fold and reuse the striped tablecloth or put away the graph paper for future science or math activities.
+• Fold and reuse the tablecloth and collect the graph paper for future science or math activities.

 Explore the Chemistry